zoobc/zoobc-core/readme.md

 ### Install

 - clone the repository.
-- run `dep ensure -v --vendor-only` to install the dependencies.
+- run `dep ensure -v --vendor-only` to install the dependencies read from Gopkg.toml only.
 - run `git submodule update --init --recursive --remote` to update / fetch submodule.

 ### Run